gerrag/CEC-2024-Programming-Competition/README.md

 # Team Hector CEC 2024 Documentation

 ## 1. How to Run
+    1) Install Packages and Python listed below.
+    2) Navigate to Parent Folder on Windows Machine
+    3) Open CMD prompt and run python main.py

+    Note: Genetic Algorithm requires further debuggging along with integration with the GUI.
+    The GUI is functional.
+The data pre-processing is functional.
+The genetic algorithm is complete but has errors.
+    GUI displays a random generated valid path for showcase.

 ## 2. Languages & Versions
 All languages are included as,